To show how content marketing works in the real world, here’s an example of content strategy in action from a large, global project I did for Samsung.

 The articles were translated into eight languages and used worldwide.
 Of course, to appropriately bring eyeballs to the excellent content…

-These assets were added to the masterlist of available content and to the content calendar for reuse at appropriate promotional periods.
+For Samsung, the social media assets were professionally proofread*, added to the masterlist of available content and to the content calendar for reuse / repurposing at appropriate promotional periods.

-This strategically-developed, informational and product agnostic content created more consumer engagement than even Samsung’s video content (my NDA doesn’t allow me to share the actual figures).
+This strategically-developed, informational and product agnostic content created more consumer engagement than even Samsung’s video content — my NDA doesn’t allow me to share the actual figures — but if you and I ever talk in person, I’ll spill the tea 😉

-But because the success metrics were so compelling, the initial content strategy turned into a 3+ year engagement (for my client as well as for me and an team of writers).
+But because the success metrics were so compelling, the initial content strategy turned into a 3+ year engagement (providing three years of a significant bottom line boost for my client, and for an international team of high-level content strategists, as I mentioned above, that included me).

 Yes, this content marketing will work for you